 Note 2: ODBC driver from GM - Software supports editing and inserting rows in paged mode, but it displays only the first row of the table.

-Advantages of use of dbmanager_ora.exe compared to dbmanager.exe:
+Advantages of the use of dbmanager_ora.exe compared to dbmanager.exe:

 - Availability on OpenVMS and HPUX platforms.

-- Less leakage of system resources: ODBC drivers for Oracle (tested for versions 9.02.00.00 up to 9.02.00.06) leak 4 handles in connect/disconnect cycle, OCI interface leak only one :-) .. in any case we recommend to set an amount of prepared connections for object of Database type larger enough in order to prevent from frequent opening and closing of the connections.
+- Less leakage of system resources: ODBC drivers for Oracle (tested for versions 9.02.00.00 up to 9.02.00.06) leak 4 handles in connect/disconnect cycle, OCI interface leak only one :-) .. in any case, we recommend to set a number of prepared connections for the object of Database type larger enough in order to prevent from frequent opening and closing of the connections.

 - Possibility to enable the debug information on the status of the Oracle cluster (see the parameter /DBCY).